ningsongshen/employee-management-system/docs/index.md

 # Exiting <a name="exiting"></a>

-To exit the program, you have a few options.
-The first is to press the X in the top right corner.
-Another is to click File > Exit.
-This will safely exit the program.
+To exit a window, click the X button on the top right.
+If you have multiple windows open and wish to exit all of them, go to File > Exit All Windows or press ctrl + shift + E.